andestech/nds-toolchain/README.md

 # DEPRECATED
-This is no longer supported, please using [Andes-Development-Kit](https://github.com/andestech/Andes-Development-Kit) instead
+V3 is still avaiable but V5 is no longer supported.
+Please using [Andes-Development-Kit](https://github.com/andestech/Andes-Development-Kit) instead

 # AndesCore GNU Compiler Toolchain